-The Labor Guild’s roots are firmly anchored in the Great Depression–and the pervasive suffering that crisis created.
-In response to rapidly-growing industrial unionization, church-sponsored classes were launched in urban and industrial cities across the country to educate Catholic workers about their legal rights on the job.
-Throughout the 1930-1940s, these Catholic labor schools were launched in school buildings and parish basements in well over 200 cities across the US.
-Rank-and-file union members, stewards, officers and negotiators were trained in leadership, labor law, organizing, contract negotiation, grievance handling, public speaking, ethics and union governance.
+The Labor Guild traces its roots back to the Great Depression.
+In response to rapid industrial unionization, church-sponsored classes were launched in urban and industrial cities across the country to educate Catholic workers about their legal rights on the job.
+Throughout the 1930s and 1940s, these Catholic labor schools were held in school buildings and parish basements in well over 200 cities across the US.
+Rank-and-file union members, stewards, officers and negotiators were trained in leadership, labor law, organizing, contract negotiation, grievance handling, public speaking, ethics, and union governance.
 And those students brought along co-workers of all denominations.

 THE GUILD’S PRE-HISTORY:

 - 1935–42 — With the approval of Boston’s William Cardinal O’Connell, local parishes in Boston and several MA industrial cities conducted adult evening classes (called “The Labor Guild” in some locations, and “Catholic Labor School” in others).
 Students were taught nuts-and-bolts labor law, grievance administration, contract negotiations, public speaking, etc.

 - 1945–50 — Labor Guild established by Archbishop Richard Cushing.
 Msgr.
 Joseph Robinson appointed Chaplain.

 - 1952 — After a break in service, Cardinal Cushing recharters the Guild at the request of labor leaders.
 The Guild takes off under the dynamic, new leadership of Father Francis McDonnell, an Archdiocesan priest.

 - The Guild will be in continuous operation from this date.
 Run under the auspices of the Archdiocese, the Guild becomes an ecumenical organization well in advance of Vatican II.

 - 1953 — The Guild’s School opens in the spring; classes are held at Newman Preparatory School.